About the Archive

 From wide-lapelled 1970s wedding celebrations to garage-smoked Latvian meats, the photographs capture personal milestones, cultural traditions, and everyday moments of connection.
 This living archive is a collective record of how people have preserved heritage, adapted customs, and shaped new ones in the process of making Bradford their home.

-The archive has been developed by Impressions Gallery and their Young People’s Collective New Focus: Bradford Young Curators.
+The archive has been developed by Impressions Gallery and their Young People’s Collective New Focus: Bradford Young Curators, along with a team of mentors, including curator Angela Brown, photographer and archivist Anand Chhabra and photography historian Brian Liddy.
 Throughout 2025, Bradford Young Curators worked closely with groups and individuals to hear stories and digitise photographs as well as submitting their own family stories and capturing those of others.
+Images from the archive were exhibited at Impressions Gallery in 2025 as part of the exhibition Make Yourself at Home: Stories from Bradford.
 This living archive will continue to grow, and the photographs collected so far are the beginning of this journey.

 Bradford Family Album is curated and produced by Impressions Gallery and New Focus: Bradford Young Curators.
 Commissioned by Bradford 2025 UK City of Culture.